 The increase in fleet was alongside an increase in destinations including China and increased frequency into France and Britain.
 Paul Gregorowitsch Oman Air’s CEO noted that the airline has contributed to Oman’s economy by close to Rial Omani 600 million (up from Rial Omani 420 in 2014) , a figure that they expect to rise to Rial Omani 990 million in 2017.
 Though given that they made a loss it would be interesting to know how the figures were arrived at.

 The company noted the number of awards won in 2016 and say that they are well placed to continue with expansion plans and to grow Oman Air’s contribution to the economy.

 Though not mentioned in the report the new Oman airline Salam Air commenced operations on 30th January 2017.
-Through a holding company ASAAS is owned by various Oman government entities, therefore sharing a common ultimate ownership.
-Salam Air will compete with Omani Air on internal flights and a limited number of international short haul flights.
-The impact on Oman Air will be limited by the capacity, with currently only 3 leased Airbus A320-200s.
+Salam Air is owned through a holding company ASAAS, which itself is owned by various Oman government entities, therefore the two airlines share a common ultimate ownership.
+Salam Air will compete with Oman Air on internal flights and a limited number of international short haul flights.
+The impact on Oman Air will be limited by the capacity of Salam Air in the short term, which currently has 3 leased Airbus A320-200s.